pdevito3/wispe/README.md

 Wispe is an autocomplete component for React that is unstyled (headless) and has a Tanstack inspired API with rich interactions.

 > [!IMPORTANT]
-> You can try Wispe ALPHA today!
-While usable, it is still currently in development and is will still undergo some breaking changes as I near BETA and gather feedback.
+> While usable, Wispe is still currently in development and may still undergo some breaking changes as I near BETA and gather feedback.
 I invite you at to try it out and provide feedback to help shape the final product!
 If you choose to ship with this to production, I recommend locking your dependencies to a specific version and keeping up with the latest releases.

 ## Documentation